sozialhelden/ietf-language-tags/README.md

   document).
 For example, `Hant` is an [ISO15924](http://www.unicode.org/iso15924) script code that was used to define the `Hant` script subtag for use in a language tag.

+### How is this related to Unicode CLDR language tags and POSIX locales?

+- **Unicode CLDR** uses IETF language tags as basis standard and [adds its own extensions](http://cldr.unicode.org/index/bcp47-extension) - it allows using underscores in the tags, and specifies how to add information about cultural attributes like currencies, measurement units or collations.
+Most OSes, programming languages and browsers support the CLDR specifications.
+What's still missing in many libraries is correct support for matching user-preferred and app-supported language tags - while the CLDR specification lists 3 algorithms for matching, only the simplest one is implemented in many places.
+Rafael Xavier de Souza from the CLDR.js project has an [explanation of the issue](https://github.com/rxaviers/cldrjs/blob/master/doc/bundle_lookup_matcher.md).
+- **POSIX locales** are used in Unix-based systems to determine how apps should handle character sets and string formatting.
+They are not valid as IETF language tags, and shouldn't be used with this library without a proper conversion.

 ## Installation

 ```bash